Dorukyum/Bond/README.md

 - `/purge member`: Delete messages only from a specific member
 - `/purge bots`: Delete messages only from bots
 - `/purge containing`: Delete messages only containing a specific substring
-- `View Account Age`: Simply check the age of an account (user command)

 ### 🗒️ Logs
 - `/logs set`: Set the logs channel for a logging category